trinitytakei/ping-speed/README.md

 # Measuring Network Latency Using the Hotwire Framework

+**This is a recipe about measuring network latency to demonstrate the impact of picking a fly.io region.** _I deployed the recipe presented below to various fly.io regions, and the difference was astounding: the latency from the closest region was almost indistinguishable from the local environment (30-40ms).
+The same figure for regions far away: 300-400ms.
+Quite a difference!_

 Jakob Nielsen published his famous "response times" guideline almost thirty years ago in his groundbreaking book, [Usability Engineering](https://www.nngroup.com/books/usability-engineering/).
 He makes the following observations about application response time:

 > * **less than 100 milliseconds**: users feel that they are directly manipulating objects in the UI